 Thank you for your interest in mathematics graduate study at the University of Virginia.
 We hope you will decide to apply.
 The deadline for application is JANUARY 15.

 In making its decisions about admission and financial aid, the Department is first and foremost looking for students that we feel will flourish in our program.
-To determine if a student will be successful, the Department pays close attention to the overall undergraduate record, letters of recommendation, GRE scores (both on the general examinations and on the mathematics subject exam), and the student's personal statement.
+To determine if a student will be successful, the Department pays close attention to the overall undergraduate record, letters of recommendation, and the student's personal statement.

-Regarding the undergraduate record, the rigor of the applicant's mathematics program is an important factor; a good grounding in real analysis (as in our MATH 5310 and MATH 5330), algebra (as in MATH 5651/5652), general topology (as in MATH 5700), and complex analysis (as in MATH 3340) is ideal.
+Regarding the undergraduate record, the rigor of the applicant's mathematics program is an important factor; a good grounding in real analysis (as in our MATH 4310 and MATH 4330 ), algebra (as in MATH 4651 and MATH 4652 ), general topology (as in MATH 5700 ), and complex analysis (as in MATH 3340 ) is ideal.
 For students from smaller schools, we have found that a solid score on the Mathematics Subject Exam is a useful indicator of future success.

 Students occasionally arrive with an area of interest in mind, planning to work with a specific research group: this is quite common for international students.
 Foreign applicants are particularly encouraged to contact our faculty about their specific mathematical interests.